-Inmate smoking is prohibited in all BOP facilities.
+Inmate smoking and any type of use of tobacco product(s) is strictly prohibited in all BOP facilities.

 Quarters Rules

 In order to minimize maintenance costs, permit uniform inspection, search procedures, and maintain orderly congregate living, the institution has imposed reasonable regulations on inmate conduct and furnishings in housing units.
 Unit Officers and Counselors inspect cells daily and publish individual ratings of appearance.